uber/react-digraph/README.md

 ## Usage

-The default export is component called 'GraphView' which provides a multitude of hooks for various graph editing operations and a set of controls for zooming.
+The default export is a component called 'GraphView'; it provides a multitude of hooks for various graph editing operations and a set of controls for zooming.
 Typically, it should be wrapped in a higher order component that supplies various callbacks (onCreateNode, onCreateEdge etc...).

 All nodes and edges can have a type attribute set - nodes also support a subtype attribute.
 These can be passed to GraphView via the nodeTypes, nodeSubtypes, and edgeTypes props.
 GraphView will look up the corresponding SVG elements for the node's type/subtype and the edge's type and draw it accordingly.

-GraphView is agnostic about how these types are assigned/used in your application.
-It is often convenient to combine them into a configuration object that can be referred to elsewhere in the application and used to associate events fired from nodes/edges in the graphView with other actions in the application.
+It is often convenient to combine these types into a configuration object that can be referred to elsewhere in the application and used to associate events fired from nodes/edges in the graphView with other actions in the application.
 Here is an abbreviated example:

 ```jsx
 import GraphView from 'react-digraph'